clegaard/clegaard.github.io/content/blog/seafrogs_review/index.md

 # Impression of the housing

-I've owned the housing for a year and used it on roughly 50 dives.
+I've owned the housing for over year and used it on around 50 dives.
 Overall I am happy with the housing and I have never experienced any leaks.
 One of the main critiques of the SeaFrogs housings is that they are made out of plastic and not an aluminum alloy.
 Personally I don't think the material itself an issue as long as you don't drop it on a hard floor.